Norm relations and computational problems in number fields: Arithmetic applications

 \begin{proof} Let $m \in M$.
 In the first case we have

 whereas in the second case we have (using the $G$-invariance of $M$)

 \end{proof}

 The following proposition shows that the exponent bound is optimal, therefore justifying Definition~\ref{def:optiden}. \begin{proposition} Let~$M=\Z[G]$ be the left regular~$\Z[G]$-module, and let~$\Hsg$ be a set of nontrivial subgroups of~$G$ such that~$d(\Hsg)>0$.
-Then the index in~$M$ of the~$\Z[G]$-module generated by~$\sum_{H\in\Hsg}M^H$ equals~$d(\Hsg)$. \end{proposition} \begin{proof} By Proposition~\ref{prop:meta}, the exponent divides~$d(\Hsg)$.
+Let~$N$ be the~$\Z[G]$-submodule generated by~$\sum_{H\in\Hsg}M^H$.
+Then the exponent of~$M/N$ equals~$d(\Hsg)$. \end{proposition} \begin{proof} By Proposition~\ref{prop:meta}, the exponent divides~$d(\Hsg)$.

 Let~$H\in\Hsg$.
 Then the set of elements of~$M$ of the form~$N_Hg$, where~$g$ ranges over a set of representatives of~$G/H$, forms a $\Z$-basis of~$M^H$.
 The~$\Z[G]$-module generated by~$M^H$ is therefore the two-sided ideal generated by~$N_H$.
-Putting all~$H$ together, we see that the $\Z[G]$-module~$N$ generated by~$\sum_{H\in\Hsg}M^H$ equals the two-sided ideal generated by the~$N_H$ for~$H\in \Hsg$.
+Putting all~$H$ together, we see that the $\Z[G]$-submodule~$N$ equals the two-sided ideal generated by the~$N_H$ for~$H\in \Hsg$.
 In particular, the order of the image of~$1$ in the quotient~$M/N$ equals~$d(\Hsg)$, proving the proposition. \end{proof}

 We will now apply Proposition~\ref{prop:meta} to both the additive and the multiplicative $\Z[G]$-modules attached to~$K$.